AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

  * need to know details of full data products
    * e.g. for compiled program, need to know location of the Mu2e header files
  * will need to build our own configuration interface to e.g. have user choose histogram limits, cuts etc.
+   * with the compiled program's JSON configuration, I feel like I'm reinventing the wheel

 ## Next Steps
 * For ROOT macro